xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 > :param pos: position of the gripper.
 Integer between 0 and 255.
 0 being the open position and 255 being the close position.
 > :param speed: gripper speed between 0 and 255
 > :param force: gripper force between 0 and 255
-> :param wait: whether to wait for the robotion motion complete, default is True
+> :param wait: whether to wait for the robotiq motion complete, default is True
 > :param timeout: maximum waiting time(unit: second), default is 5, only available if wait=True
 >
 > :return: tuple((code, robotiq_response))